 Students who register for graduate-level courses are subject to the policies governing graduate grading.
 Students should discuss the implications of these policies with their advisers before registering for courses numbered 30000 and above.
 NOTE: Grades earned in graduate-level courses contribute to a student's GPA as indicated earlier in this section.

 Courses that are not auto-enrolled may be added to one’s schedule during Pre-Registration.
-During Week 8 of Autumn, Winter, and Spring quarters, students who are eligible for Pre-Registration may select and rank courses for the following quarter via the my.UChicago.edu site.
+Students who are eligible for Pre-Registration may select and rank courses for the following quarter via the my.UChicago.edu site.
 Classes should be ranked from most desired to least desired (a ranking of “1” indicates most desired).
 Students interested in multiple sections of a course may select and rank multiple sections of interest.

-Two days of every academic quarter (Thursday and Friday of 10th week) are designated “College Reading and Review Period.”
+Every academic quarter, at least two days in advance of Finals Week are designated "College Reading and Review Period."
 Instructors and/or teaching assistants may hold review sessions on these days.
 However, no new material may be introduced, assignments may not be due, and final examinations may not be given (except as necessary for graduating students) during the reading period.
+The Reading and Review Period may not be dispensed with by classroom vote.

 Students should verify that travel arrangements do not conflict with their final examinations.
 View the Final Examination Schedule.